When I search for new hikes in the Dolomites one of the most important criteria for me is the views-to-effort ratio.

 The route to Col De La Puina is passable during the summer and autumn months, between June and October.

-Thanks to those trees, the path to Col De La Puina is one of my favourite autumn hikes in the Dolomites.
+Thanks to those trees, the path to Col De La Puina is one of my favorite autumn hikes in the Dolomites.

 How to get to the trailhead